travetto/travetto/module/app/README.md

      file:  doc/entry.ts
 ```

-Running without specifying an application ``, will display all the available apps, and would look like:
+Running without specifying an application `trv run`, will display all the available apps, and would look like:

 **Terminal: Sample CLI Output**
 ```bash